What’s the key to a successful OTC marketing strategy? Environmental data.

 Key Insights

-1. The global over-the-counter (OTC) drugs market is growing rapidly, driven by factors like aging populations, rising awareness about self-medication, and increasing disposable income.
+1. The global Over-The-Counter (OTC) drugs market is growing rapidly, driven by factors like aging populations, rising awareness about self-medication, and increasing disposable income.

 2. Traditional marketing efforts may be falling short in the competitive OTC market, as none of the leading brands are able to maintain a clear majority in market share.
 This indicates the intense competition among brands.